harshilshah4251/obsidian_backup/Personal/Book Notes/The Amazing Secrets of Bhagwad Gita.md

 #### How the Book Changed Me

 - I definitely understand a lot more about Hinduism and what it preaches about several concepts.
+- I will try to internalize Nishkama Karma in my daily life.
+- Desire and Attachment lead to misery.

 #### My Top 3 Quotes
 - Religions are man-made.
 Spirtual knowledge is for all.